ebai03/microservices_docker_setup/docs/OS_hardening.md

 The benchmarks from CIS align with popular frameworks such as the NIST Cybersecurity Framework, HIPAA, PCI-DSS, and the ISO 27000 family (Dharap, n.d.)

+In this case, the profile selected within the CIS Benchmark for Redhat Enterprise Linux 9 is the **CIS Server Level 1** profile, which includes a set of security configurations that are considered essential for protecting servers against common threats (NCP - Checklist CIS Red Hat Enterprise Linux 9 Benchmark, n.d.).

 To implement the security profile, the following steps will be taken:

 - Root user: It is advisable to use it only as a last resort when necessary; some tools behave unexpectedly if we only use sudo.